Ducking disappointment: How Georgia quarterback Jake Fromm quickly shook off CFP title game loss

 People react differently to disappointment, which is why Fromm left his in a duck blind back in his hometown of Warner Robins, Georgia.

-It took Georgia’s starting quarterback exactly five days to get past a gut-wrenching 26-23 overtime loss to Alabama in the championship game, just a week after getting the Bulldogs in position to win their first national title in football since the days of Herschel Walker more than three decades ago.
+It took Georgia’s starting quarterback five days to get past a 26-23 overtime loss to Alabama in the championship game, just a week after getting the Bulldogs in position to win their first national title in football since the days of Herschel Walker more than three decades ago.

 “It was a super-tough game,” Fromm said of Georgia, which let a 20-7 third-quarter lead slip away against the Crimson Tide.
 “But I went duck hunting the next weekend and I got over it pretty quick.
 I was back with my family and I was ready to move on, ready for next season … ready to get going again.